 When we got there, we were hoping to see some birds, but they were fairly far away, and we don't have the long-range lenses needed for those perfect close-ups.
 But we still took plenty of photos to capture the whole environment so you could feel like you were right there with us.
 We did, however, get to witness something truly special: a majestic deer ran right past us.
 I wanted to scream with joy!!!
 It was such an unexpected and beautiful moment.

 We also met a lovely elderly man who was taking photos with a professional camera.
 We chatted for a bit, and he gave us some advice on the best route to take.
 We started walking down the path he recommended, but it got a little tricky.
 The grasses were full of thorns.
 I was wearing a dress, but I always plan ahead for our adventures, so before we left the car, I changed to a pair of leggings (double layer) and wellies to protect my legs.
 My partner was wearing jeans, but even his legs were getting poked.
 It was a bit uncomfortable, so we turned back and decided to take the other path.
-The one the man had taken, which was much more manageable.
+The path the man had taken was much more manageable.

 That was a good thing, because it led us to the most wonderful, curious views.
 The area is all about the tide and the mudflats.
 It's a vast landscape where the mud can be very soft, almost like sinking sand, so you have to be careful where you step.
 But it's so incredibly beautiful and calm.
 You can see a distant body of water and even a company building in the distance, but the main attraction is just how still and peaceful the whole area is.
 We took some photos, hugged it out, and just soaked it all in.